Opinion | The massive GOP betrayal of our democracy requires a forceful Democratic response

 Here’s what the moment requires, above all: Democrats must accept the full implications of the GOP’s ongoing and intensifying radicalization.
 And they must be prepared to act upon them.

 We just saw all but seven Senate Republicans acquit Trump after he waged an unprecedented effort to overturn U.S. democracy that included incitement of mob violence to disrupt the constitutional processes governing how we conclude our elections.
-That’s more Republicans than expected, but it’s still a dark outcome — and an ominous one.
+That’s more Republicans voting to convict than expected, but it’s still a dark outcome — and an ominous one.

 What’s more, that came after Trump spent months trying to subvert the results through all manner of corrupt means, including egging on the terrorizing of vote counters and bullying election officials to manufacture votes to overturn certified results.